pantheon-systems/edge-integrations-wordpress-sdk/docs/introduction.md

 The `pantheon.ei.parsed_interest_data` filter is available to get and modify Interest data from the HeaderData class.
 With the filter, engineers can confirm if an Interest is set, and modify the Interest data before it's returned by the `get_interest` function.

 Using the `get_interest` function, engineers can return the Interest(s) from the HeaderData class, which can be used with the `WP_Query` class to fetch personalized content for a given visitor.

+### Code Samples

+See [interest.md](https://github.com/pantheon-systems/edge-integrations-wordpress-sdk/blob/main/docs/interest.md) for code samples of the functions and filters mentioned above.